EvanHei/Secure-Banking/README.md

 ## Notes
 All files other than the Python files and this README contain the public/private keys for the ATMs and bank.
+The bank only holds one account, and transaction history does not persist after server termination.